In the Nightside Eclipse: Critical reception

 In his review, Steve Huey of AllMusic gave the album five stars out of five, writing, "In the Nightside Eclipse resoundingly demonstrated that there was real musical substance and ambition in the world of black metal. [...] [it] somehow managed to capture the essence of the genre while completely rewriting its rule book", stating that it was also "the first [album] to fuse black metal with progressive and symphonic elements, setting the stage for a bevy of future experimentation in the genre, [...]
 As such, it certainly possesses the farthest-reaching legacy of anything from Norway's bloody first wave, and ranks as one of the most important heavy metal albums of the '90s."
-Kyle Ward of Sputnikmusic gave the album 5/5, writing that "In the Nightside Eclipse is a masterwork because of this compositional balance.
+Kyle Ward of Sputnikmusic wrote that "In the Nightside Eclipse is a masterwork because of this compositional balance.
 It allows the keys to be overbearing without stealing the show – an attribute that the lack of which has since proven to be the downfall of countless symphonic black metal acts.
 This is still, at its core, a harsh, obscenely heavy record, and one only needs to place themselves in the maelstrom of tracks like 'I Am the Black Wizards' to realize there is more than just symphonies at work here."

 Not all assessments were positive.
+Brian Mellon of Chronicles of Chaos lamented a lack of clarity in the guitar sound and stated that "only a couple of the tracks are actually memorable".
 In 2011, Kevin Stewart-Panko of Decibel stated his opinion that Emperor, and Nightside in particular, were overrated.
 In his retrospective review, he said: "I know this album is considered a black metal touchstone, but I don’t get it.
 This probably speaks to my general dislike of whatever comes out of the starting blocks with: 'troo kvlt' written all over its corpsepainted ball sack more than anything, but after all of Norwegian black metal’s church burning, murder and mayhem, I always expected the resultant music to drip with acrimony, menace and pure skullfucking hatred.
 Most of it didn’t, especially In the Nightside Eclipse, because the album always seemed more like a glittery and chintzy exposition of how many bells and whistles could be layered onto a series of songs during the mixing process instead of the dark and terrifying slice of bombast it’s supposed to be – or I assumed it would be."